-Vlok appeared before the commission and admitted his role in a series of bombings but did not seek amnesty for the 1989 attack on Reverend Frank Chikane, now an adviser to Thabo Mbeke, the president.
+Vlok, 79, appeared before the truth commission but did not seek amnesty for the 1989 attack on Reverend Frank Chikane, now an adviser to Thabo Mbeke, the president.

-But while Chikane said he had has forgiven Vlok, he said he could not stop the court process.
+But while Chikane says he has forgiven Vlok, he says he cannot stop the court process.

 Many feel that Vlok, who was security minister from 1986-1989, when an estimated 30,000 people were detained, should not be standing trial.

 Antjie Krog, an author and academic, said: “I feel they should have focused on the people who didn’t participate in the [reconciliation] process, instead of going for a soft target.
 What kind of message are you sending, ‘if you came forward it will just continue’?”

 But others say the trial should been seen as another step towards reconciliation.

 Zweli Mkhize, who says he was tortured by the white security forces, said: “Vlok and his like must face justice for the atrocities.
 How can there be reconciliation when there is no justice?”

 Vlok’s trial is also turning the spotlight on de Klerk, who became president in 1989 and helped usher in black majority rule.

 There has been speculation that Vlok and Van der Merwe may have reached a plea bargain deal with prosecutors, possibly implicating de Klerk.